-These are just a few of the most common chronic health conditions affecting our dogs today.
+These are just a few of the most common chronic health conditions affecting our dogs and cats today.
 One big question on many pet owners' minds is - why?

-It's no secret that we have a pretty unhealthy population of dogs.
+It's no secret that we have a pretty unhealthy population of dogs and cats.
 Our pets are sicker than ever before.
-One huge concern is that, in spite of all of our supposed medical advances, we are seeing more serious diseases, such as cancer, kidney and liver disease on younger pets.
+In spite of all of our supposed medical advances, we are seeing more serious diseases, such as cancer, kidney and liver disease in younger and younger pets.

 What we are seeing are illnesses that revolve around a breakdown in our pets' immune systems.
-In fact, I suspect that most of you reading this book have had a dog with at least one of the more common chronic health problems.
+In fact, I suspect that most of you reading this book have had a dog or cat with at least one of the more common chronic health problems.